 - Do not receive a live vaccine (eg, measles, mumps) while you are taking Neoral solution.
 Talk with your doctor before you receive any vaccine.

 - Neoral solution may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.

 - Check with your doctor before you use a salt substitute or a product that has potassium in it.

 - Patients who are being treated for psoriasis will need to have careful skin and physical examinations, including blood pressure measurements, before starting this medication.

 - Diabetes patients - Neoral solution may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

-- Lab tests, including kidney and liver function, cyclosporine levels, blood pressure, lipids, and electrolytes, may be performed while you use Neoral solution.
+- Lab tests may be performed while you use Neoral solution.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Neoral solution with caution in the ELDERLY; they may be more sensitive to its effects.